-The New IP Mexican Law – Relevant changes on litigation
+Federal Law for the Protection of Industrial Property – Relevant changes on litigation

 The new IP Law, represents an important legislative change in modern times, as it is aimed at matching the domestic law with the standards set by the new trade and cooperation agreements signed by Mexico in recent years, and it will come into force on November 5, 2020.

-This amendment represents a major change in most of the chapters of the former law, thus impacting the protection of the various legal figures contained in the law.
+This new IP Law represents a major change in most of the chapters of the former law, thus impacting the protection of the various legal frameworks contained in the law.

 Focusing specifically on the protection of Industrial Property Rights, the new law is introducing new relevant actions and changes which can be outlined as follows:

-- Collection of damages: either before IMPI itself, via incidentally, once the infringement is declared and this determination becomes enforceable under the terms of the Federal Procedural Law, in which case the authority will determine the damages and loses, but the execution of IMPI’s decision will be in charge of the Civil Courts; or before the Civil Courts directly without the need of having a previous declaration of infringement from IMPI, however, in case that the registration(s) basis of the action are contested by defendant before IMPI (as the competent authority to solve cancellation and invalidity actions), the Civil proceeding will be suspended until a decision in connection with the registrations basis of the claim, is issued.
+Collection of damages: either before IMPI itself, via incidentally, once the infringement is declared and this determination becomes enforceable under the terms of the Federal Procedural Law, in which case the authority will determine the damages and losses, but the execution of IMPI’s decision will be handled by the Civil Courts; or before the Civil Courts directly, without the need of having a previous declaration of infringement from IMPI.
+However, if the registration(s) basis of the action is contested by a defendant before IMPI (as the competent authority to solve cancellation and invalidity actions), the Civil proceeding will be suspended until a decision in connection with the registrations basis of the claim, is issued.

-Finally, it is important to comment that all the ongoing litigious proceedings, will continue its process, and will be decided pursuant to the superseded Industrial Property Law.
-Moreover, pursuant the transitional articles of the New IP Law, the new invalidity and cancellation causes of action, can only be brought against the registrations that were applied for and granted under the New IP Law.
+Finally, all the ongoing litigious proceedings will continue their processes and will be decided pursuant to the superseded Industrial Property Law.
+Moreover, pursuant to the transitional articles of the New IP Law, the new invalidity and cancellation causes of action can only be brought against the registrations that were applied for and granted under the New IP Law.